-Registrar Internet Corporation for Assigned Names and Numbers (ICANN), (2) a national domain name authority/registry), (3) Network Information Center and its participants, contractors, representatives, successors or assignees.
-Domain Name System (DNS) A distributed database used to automatically convert the IP address to domain name.
-Domain Valiadition (DV) Before SSL certificate approval and issuance, authentication of subscriber domain name control rights but no authentication of subscriber organization or individual identity, therefore, connection to a domain validation SSL certificate installed websites is able to provide SSL encryption channels but is unable to know who the owner of the website is.
-Dual-Use Certificate Certificates that may be used for digital signatures or data encryption.
+Internet Corporation for Assigned Names and Numbers (ICANN), (2) a national domain name authority/registry), (3) Network Information Center and its participants, contractors, representatives, successors or assignees.
+Domain Name A distributed database used to automatically System (DNS) convert the IP address to domain name.
+Domain Validation (DV) Before SSL certificate approval and issuance, authentication of subscriber domain name control rights but no authentication of subscriber organization or individual identity, therefore, connection to a domain validation SSL certificate installed websites is able to provide SSL encryption channels but is unable to know who the owner of the website is.
+Dual-Use Certificates that may be used for digital signatures Certificate or data encryption.
 Duration A certificate field made up of two subfields "start time of the validity period" (notBefore) and "end time of the validity period" (notBefore).
 E-commerce Provision of goods for sale and other services through the use of network technology (specifically the Internet).
-Encryption Certificate A certificate including a public key used for encryption of electronic messages, files, documents or other information.
-This key can also be used to establish or exchange a variety of short-term secret keys for encryption.
-End Entity The PKI includes the following two types of entities: (1) Those responsible for the safeguarding and use of certificate public keys.
+A certificate including a public key used for Encryption encryption of electronic messages, files, documents or other information.
+This key can also Certificate be used to establish or exchange a variety of short-term secret keys for encryption.
+The PKI includes the following two types of entities: (1) Those responsible for the safeguarding and End Entity use of certificate public keys.
 (2) Third parties who trust the certificates issued by the PKI (not holders of private keys and not a certificate authority).
 The end entities are subscribers and relying parties including personnel, organizations, accounts, devices and sites.
 End-Entity Certificate Certificates issued to end-entities.
-Chunghwa In order to promote Electronic Policy and create a Telecom In order to promote Electronic Policy and create a sound e-commerce infrastructure, the Chunghwa ecommerce Public Telecom Co., Ltd. shall follow the ITU-T X.509 standards to establish the public key infrastructure Key Infrastructure for use with various applications in e-commerce (ePKI) and e-government.
-Chunghwa Telecom ecommerce Public Key Infrastructure An organization which was established for the purpose of: Discuss and review the ePKI CP and Policy electronic certificate system framework, accept Management subordinate CA and subject CA interoperation applications and other matters such as review and Committee (ePKI study of CPS and electronic certificate Policy management matters.
-Management Committee) ePKI Root CA (eCA) The Chunghwa Telecom Public Key Infrastructure Root Certification Authority (Root CA) is the top level certificate authority in this hierarchical public key infrastructure.
+Chunghwa In order to promote Electronic Delicy and create a Telecom sound e-commerce infrastructure, the Chunghwa ecommerce Public Telecom Co., Ltd. shall follow the ITU-T X.509 standards to establish the public key infrastructure Key Infrastructure for use with various applications in e-commerce (ePKI) and e-government.
+Chunghwa Telecom ecommerce Public Key Infrastructure An organization which was established for the purpose of: Discuss and review the ePKLCP and Policy electronic certificate system framework, accept Management subordinate CA and subject CA interoperation Committee (ePKI study of CPS and electronic certificate Policy management matters.
+Management Committee) The Chunghwa Telecom Public Key Infrastructure erki kool CA level certificate authority in this hierarchical (eCA) public key infrastructure.
 Their public keys are the trust anchor.
-Federal Information Processing Standard (FIPS) Except for military organizations in the US Federal Government System, information processing standard for all government organizations and government subcontractors.
-The security requirement standard for the cryptographic module is FIPS no. 140 standard (FIPS 140).
-FIPS 140-2 divides the cryptographic module into 11 types of security requirements.
-Each security requirement type is then divided into
+Except for military organizations in the US Federal Federal Government System, information Information processing standard for all government Drocossing The security requirement standard for the cryptographic module is FIPS no. 140 standard Standard (FIPS) (FIPS 140).
+FIPS 140-2 divides the cryptographic Each security requirement type is then divided into